-My son is now 3 months old and in 3 weeks I am scheduled to return to work.
-He is sleeping through the night and is on a pretty regular napping schedule through the day.
+My son is now 3 months old, and in 3 weeks, I am scheduled to return to work.
+He is sleeping through the night and is on a pretty regular napping schedule throughout the day.
 (Yeah!)

-The trouble is, he needs to be held, walked, or fed to fall asleep and the daycare provider that we’ll be using has 2 other children to look after.
-She won’t be able to give him the amount of attention that I have and I need some advice on how to get him prepared for this transition.
+The trouble is, he needs to be held, walked, or fed to fall asleep, and the daycare provider that we’ll be using has two other children to look after.
+She won’t be able to give him the amount of attention that I have, and I need some advice on how to get him prepared for this transition.

 Preparing Baby For Sleeping At Daycare